 This appendix summarizes information regarding the court systems of the 12 tribes we visited in Arizona, New Mexico, North Dakota, and South Dakota.
-Specifically, in Arizona, we visited Gila River Indian Community, Navajo Nation, and Tohono O'odham Nation.
+Specifically, in Arizona, we visited Gila River Indian Community, Navajo Nation, 1 and Tohono O'odham Nation.
 New Mexico tribes we covered include the Pueblos of Isleta, Laguna, Pojoaque, and Taos.
-In North Dakota, we included Standing Rock Sioux and Three Affiliated Tribes.
+In North Dakota, we included Standing Rock Sioux 2 and Three Affiliated Tribes.
 Lastly, the South Dakota tribes we visited include Cheyenne River Sioux, Oglala Sioux, and Rosebud Sioux tribes.
 The 12 tribes that we visited ranged in enrollment from 417 members to nearly 300,000 tribal members.
 Tribal enrollment data showed that for 9 of the 12 tribes we visited, more than 50 percent of the enrolled members live on the reservation.

-Enclosed in this appendix are individual summaries for each tribe that include a description of: (1) land area and population data, (2) establishment of the court system, (3) availability of tribal code and court rules and procedures, (4) structure of the court system, (5) selection and removal of judges as well as requisite qualifications, (6) judicial personnel and court staff, (7) caseload levels, and (8) funding information.

-Cheyenne River Sioux Tribe

-The Cheyenne River Indian Reservation of the Cheyenne River Sioux Tribe covers 4,410 square miles in north-central South Dakota, as shown in figure 4, and is between Delaware and Connecticut in size.
+3 establishment of the court system, (3) availability of tribal code and court rules and procedures, (4) structure of the court system, (5) selection and removal of judges as well as requisite qualifications, (6) judicial personnel and court staff, (7) caseload levels, and (8) funding information.
+Cheyenne River Sioux Tribe Land Area and Population The Cheyenne River Indian Reservation of the Cheyenne River Sioux Tribe covers 4,410 square miles in north-central South Dakota, as shown in figure 4, and is between Delaware and Connecticut in size.
 Of the estimated 16,622 enrolled members of the tribe, an estimated 8,000 live on the reservation.

-&lt;sup>1The Navajo Nation extends into three states: Arizona, New Mexico, and Utah.
+1 The Navajo Nation extends into three states: Arizona, New Mexico, and Utah.
 For purposes of this report, we counted Navajo Nation among the Arizona tribes we visited because the tribal government offices and the main district court of the tribe are headquartered in Window Rock, Arizona.

-&lt;sup>2The Standing Rock Sioux Reservation is situated in North Dakota and South Dakota.
+2 The Standing Rock Sioux Reservation is situated in North Dakota and South Dakota.
 For purposes of this report, we counted the Standing Rock Sioux Tribe among the North Dakota tribes we visited because the tribal government offices and the tribal court are headquartered in Fort Yates, ND.

-&lt;sup>3An enrolled member is a person whose name appears on the formally approved membership roll of a tribe.
+3 An enrolled member is a person whose name appears on the formally approved membership roll of a tribe.
 Enrolled members may reside anywhere in the world.